Convection can enhance the capacitive charging of porous electrodes: Implications

-Our analysis highlights that electroconvection does not necessarily coincide with nonlinearities in the PNP equations that occur beyond the thermal voltage $k_\mathrm{B} T/e\approx \SI{25}{\milli\volt}$.
-Instead, \cref{eq_En} introduces a new voltage scale that indicates the onset of electroconvection in pores under charging and is an electrolyte property (further details are found in SM \S3.5, including Refs.\cite{Bikerman.1933,Bikerman.1935,Bikerman.1940,Deryagin.1969,Lyklema.1995,Bazant.2004,Bazant.squires.2004,Squires.2004,Schnitzer.2012}).
-For aqueous electrolytes and small ions we find $\sqrt{\mu D/\varepsilon}\approx\SI{38}{mV}$.
+Our analysis highlights that electroconvection generally coincides with nonlinearities in the PNP equations that occur beyond the thermal voltage $k_\mathrm{B} T/e\approx \SI{25}{\milli\volt}$.
+However, its influence is better measured by \cref{eq_En} which introduces a new voltage scale that indicates the onset of electroconvection in pores under charging and is an electrolyte property (further details in SI 3.E, including Refs.\cite{Bikerman.1933,Bikerman.1935,Bikerman.1940,Deryagin.1969,Lyklema.1995,Bazant.2004,Bazant.squires.2004,Squires.2004,Schnitzer.2012}).
+For aqueous electrolytes and small ions, as in our simulations, we find $\sqrt{\mu D/\varepsilon}\approx\SI{38}{mV}$.
 Typical values for supercapacitors, $\varepsilon\approx14 \varepsilon_0$, $\mu\approx\SI{200}{mPa s}$, and $D\approx\SI{1e-11}{m^2/s}$ \cite{Huang.2011,PietrzykThel.2024}, yield a voltage of $\approx\SI{130}{mV}$, substantially lower than their typical operating voltage $\approx\SI{1.5}{V}$.
-We thus hypothesize that electroconvection plays a role in the charging of supercapacitors.
+We thus hypothesize that electroconvection can play an important role in the charging of supercapacitors.